Signed in as:

 Calling for the release of the names of the individuals who participated in DOJ interviews and other sources of evidence of sexual misconduct by some WPD officers is deeply disturbing.
 Why?
 What would be done with that information?
 Why is there no call for the release of the names of the officers accused of such abhorrent behavior?
 We believe in the importance of self-reflection and approaching situations with an open mind, especially when we lack personal knowledge about what truly happened.
 Demanding the release of names of victims of sexual assault feels like a threat, not a solution.

 The report is disturbing.
 It lays bare disturbing behaviors, with their prevalence rising to the level of a determination by the DOJ of patterns and practices in violation of the constitutional rights of members of the community, including anyone reading this statement.
-The victims of this report are not the WPD, but your neighbors.
+The victims of this report are not the WPD, they are your neighbors.
 The WPD and its officers hold positions of power which should be honored by integrity and a commitment to safety of all community members regardless of their privileges, vulnerabilities, age, race, or gender identity.

 Violent behavior of some police officers puts all police officers at risk.
 Denying police misconduct does nothing for anyone.
 It does not protect police, it does not protect the public, it does not make the community safer, or the system more just.
 It does nothing.
+Doing nothing is unacceptable.

 Our mission at Safe Exit Initiative (SEI) is to create safe and sustainable exits from exploitation and the sex trade through quality programming, strategic partnerships, and comprehensive legislative initiatives.
 Members of our team have been providing direct services to individuals in the sex trade in Worcester for over a decade.